CARE PACKS FOR HEALTHCARE WORKERS

 CAREERS EVENING BUREN HIGH

 We organised a Careers Evening during which 15 speakers addressed interested learners on potential careers.
 Professions covered this year were accounting, business, professional cookery, electrics, fashion design, the health profession, hotel management, IT work, journalism, law, law enforcement, mechanics, panel-beating, sound technology & sports technology.

 Like the rest of South Africa, we were shocked at the catastrophic fire, caused by extreme weather, which destroyed so many homes & businesses in the town of Knysna.
 Blouberg Rotary responded to an appeal to make a donation to the Rotary Club of Knysna, to assist the people there.
 We donated R20 000.
 SEPTEMBER 2017 UPDATE FROM KNYSNA: The Rotary Club of Knysna distributed over R1,9 million of donations to recipients in need.

 ROTARY YOUTH PROGRAMMES

 Blouberg Rotary supports the Rotary International Youth Programmes.
 We have supported the Group Study Exchanges , whereby young professionals visit other countries to study, we sponsor outgoing students, host incoming students and some of our members have lead study teams overseas.
 We sponsor 7 Interact clubs: Blouberg International, Bosmansdam, Curro Century City, Milnerton, Parklands College, Sinenjongo & Table View.
-Lastly, we are honoured to sponsor the Rotaract Club of Blouberg - a group of enthusiastic 20 – 30 year olds.
+Lastly, we are honoured to sponsor 2 Rotaract Clubs: Blouberg and Swartland – our younger partners aged from 19 upwards.